Ambient occlusion serves to provide a game with more realistic ambient lighting.

-The most common type of ambient occlusion is SSAO, or screen-space ambient occlusion.
-It is the least demanding out of all types of ambient occlusion, although the actual quality of the effect can vary greatly from game to game based on how well it was implemented by the developers.
+The most common type of ambient occlusion is SSAO or screen-space ambient occlusion.
+It is the least demanding out of all kinds of ambient occlusion, although the actual quality of the effect can vary greatly from game to game based on how well the developers implemented it.

 Apart from SSAO, there are also HBAO (horizon-based ambient occlusion) and HDAO (high-definition ambient occlusion).
-These two technologies belong to Nvidia and AMD respectively and thus perform better on their respective graphics cards.
-These two types of AO are fairly similar, both offer higher-quality ambient occlusion but with a higher performance hit.
+These two technologies belong to Nvidia and AMD, respectively, and thus perform better on their own graphics cards.
+These two types of AO are fairly similar, both offer higher-quality ambient occlusion, but with a higher performance hit.
 However, they are not as commonly implemented in games as SSAO is.

-And lastly, there is also the recently introduced VXAO (voxel ambient occlusion) which was also developed by Nvidia as a successor to HBAO, although it is a bit more demanding by today’s standards and only high-end GPUs are able to take full advantage of it.
+And lastly, there is also the recently introduced VXAO (voxel ambient occlusion), which was also developed by Nvidia as a successor to HBAO.
+However, it is a bit more demanding by today’s standards, and only high-end GPUs can take full advantage of it.

 Should You Use Ambient Occlusion?

 Back when it was introduced in 2007 with Crysis, SSAO was a bit too much to handle for a lot of GPUs of that time.
 Today, however, the negative effect on performance is hardly noticeable due to the advanced GPU architectures used in modern graphics cards.
 As such, even if you’re looking to squeeze in as much extra performance as possible, you’d be better off turning down some more demanding settings.

 As for which type of ambient occlusion to use, the answer is rather straihtforward – always use the advanced types of ambient occlusion if they are available and if your GPU can manage them.
 This means HBAO, HBAO+ or VXAO on Nvidia graphics cards and HDAO on AMD cards.